hellopipu/PromptMR/README.md

 ## Updates

+- [2024/01/04] 📃 We provide the [additional PromptMR evaluation results](additional_results.md) on the [calgary-campinas](https://sites.google.com/view/calgary-campinas-dataset/mr-reconstruction-challenge?authuser=0) and [fastMRI Multi-coil Brain](https://fastmri.med.nyu.edu/) dataset.
+Pretrained models and code will be released in the future.

 - [2023/10/15] 🔥 We have released training and inference code, along with pretrained PromptMR models, for both the [CMRxRecon](./promptmr_examples/cmrxrecon/README.md) and [fastMRI multi-coil knee](./promptmr_examples/fastmri/README.md) datasets.

 - [2023/10/12] 🥇 We secured 1st place in both the Cine and T1/T2 Mapping tasks for cardiac MR reconstruction in the [CMRxRecon Challenge](https://cmrxrecon.github.io/) during MICCAI 2023! [[Final ranking]](https://www.synapse.org/#!Synapse:syn51471091/wiki/624102)